chauvinSimon/IV19/README.md

 - These notes are **personal highlights** and do **not aim at being an exhausted review** of the IV19 publications.
 - I mainly focus on the topic of **decision making for AD** (as opposed to _perception_, _localisation_ or _control_ for instance).
 - Many subjects I am discussing are new to me.
-I really hope I did not misinterpret any concept when referencing to papers.
+I really hope I did not misinterpret any concept when referring to papers.
 Please notify me if any statement or interpretation is incorrect!

 ```
 My 10 takeaways: